 A few weeks ago a reader emailed to tell me about an amazing wholesome chocolate chip cookie she’d created using a recipe from Cookie Madness as a base.
-Along with whole wheat flour, she’d used a reduced saturated fat spread for butter, added maple flavoring, and the most interesting change – substituted coconut sugar for brown sugar.
+Along with whole wheat flour, she’d used a reduced saturated fat spread for butter, added maple flavoring, and the most interesting change – substituted coconut sugar (coconut palm sugar) for brown sugar.

 I’d heard of palm sugar, but never coconut sugar.
 The palm sugar I knew was sold in dried clumps at Asian food stores and came in various hues.
 Through a little Internet research, I found out palm sugar and coconut sugar were used interchangeably, but were from different sources.
 They came from at least four different varieties of palms, were mixed with different ingredients depending on which country they came from, and were sold in different consistencies.
 There was the aforementioned clump, the granulated kind like the reader used and a pasty, moist type in a can which I accidentally bought my mistake.
 It has it’s own uses, but that’s another story.

 For these cookies, what you need is the evaporated type of coconut palm sugar.
 It looks like evaporated cane juice crystals and comes in a bag.
 I found it at my local grocery store sold under a brand name called “Sweet Tree Evaporated Palm Sugar”.

 Unlike my mushy Thai coconut sugar whose label I could not read, the palm sugar label touted health and environment benefits which you might be interesting in researching on your own.
 In my opinion, the main benefit was the flavor — a hint of caramel which blended perfectly with the whole wheat flour and toasted nuts.
 These cookies alone are a reason to buy coconut palm sugar, but I’m looking forward to trying it in a few other recipes as well.